 - First round of interviews

 First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process—we’ve found that 90% of candidates don’t make it past this stage.

 And if you’re looking for expert feedback, you can also get input from our team of ex-MBB recruiters and interviewers, who will cover what achievements to focus on (or ignore), how to fine tune your bullet points, and more.

 After sending your resume and cover letter you should prepare yourself for two to three rounds of interviews with Accenture Consultants, Managers and Managing Directors (equivalent to partner).

 As a general rule of thumb, your interviewers will be more and more senior as you progress through the different rounds.
 Your last interview will generally be with a Senior Managing Director (equivalent to Senior Partner) who will make a final decision on whether the firm should give you an offer or not.

-As we have previously mentioned, creativity questions are frequent in case interviews.
+After this, you will need to present your initial thoughts to your interviewer and they will then follow up with a series of questions.
+The whole interview will last 45-60 minutes and should feel like a conversation.
+Its main objective is to test your creativity and it therefore won't involve any calculations.As we have previously mentioned, creativity questions are frequent in case interviews.
 This type of question can be a little tricky to answer.
 The most common mistake candidates make with creativity questions (and the Potentia Interview) is to brainstorm ideas in an unstructured way.
-Jumping from one idea to another without any overaching structure makes it really hard for your interviewer to follow your thoughts.
+Jumping from one idea to another without any overarching structure makes it really hard for your interviewer to follow your thoughts.